-If you just launched a blog, you’re entering the most competitive search engine landscape in history – and if guest blogging isn’t a part of your strategy, you are severely limiting your growth.
+If you just launched a blog in 2019, you’re entering the most competitive search engine landscape in history – and if guest blogging isn’t a part of your strategy, you are severely limiting your growth.

 It’s not 2008 anymore – you can’t hit page 1 on Google just by plopping down 500 words on a page or joining some shady backlink directory.
 You need to up your game.

 High quality, long form, image-heavy, and relevant blogs posts are what rank in 2019.
 (Gee, thanks for making us work harder Google.)
 And excluding on-page SEO, getting high quality, relevant backlinks from high Domain Authority sites is more important than ever.
 So how do you get the most high quality backlinks in 2019?

 The answer is modernizing and scaling your guest blogging strategy.

 To test the effectiveness of guest blogging in 2019, I implemented a 15 day guest blogging experiment.

 In 15 days, publish as many guest posts as possible on high Domain Authority sites in order to learn four key things:

 1. How to master the guest blogging process.

 I wanted to learn the ins and outs of how to effectively target influential blogs, perform email outreach, pitch topics, write and edit drafts, and get published on high DA sites as quickly as possible.

 2. The impact of a guest blogging strategy on a website’s SEO in 2019.